 If you’ve ever deployed to Kubernetes and seen users briefly hit a blank page or a 502 Bad Gateway error, you’re not alone.
-I ran into this exact issue on a production GKE cluster running a Next.js frontend with multiple replicas behind a Google Cloud Load Balancer.
+I ran into this exact issue on a production GKE cluster running a web frontend with multiple replicas behind a Google Cloud Load Balancer.

 The symptom: during a rolling update, for a few seconds, some users would see a black screen with a “failed upstream” message.
 Then it would resolve on its own.
 Annoying, intermittent, and hard to reproduce locally.